svobol13/web-code-challenge/README.md

 Deloitte Digital Code Challenge
 ==========================
 Your challenge: create a responsive web page based on the layout comp & assets included here.
+Workout the solution in fork of this repo.

 ### Requirements
 * "Pixel-perfect" index page as on `layout.png`.